-Person Being Evaluated Date: Course: Number Please rank each item with a check listed below with 5 being the higher the last column if the item is not approximately considered. x mark in the est score an he approp nd 1 bein on the the last column is the item is not a Highest 111).
+Person Being Evaluated Date: Course: Number Please rank each item with a check listed below with 5 being the higher the last column if the item is not approximately contact the last column if the item is not approximately contact the last column if the item is not approximately contact the last column if the item is not approximately contact the last column if the item is not approximately contact the last column is not approximately column is not approximately contact the last column is not approximately column is not approximately column is not approximately column is not approximately column in the last column in the last column is not approximately column. x mark in the est score an he approp nd 1 bein on the the last column is the fem is not a Highest 111).
 Satisfactory Lowest NA ITEM 5 4 3 2 1 Objectives/goals were defined.
 Methods of instruction were appropriate to meet goals/objectives.
 Material was presented in a clear and well-organized format.
 Demonstrated mastery of course content.
 Student participation was encouraged.
 Time was used effectively.
 Used supplementary instructional material.
 Responded appropriately to student comments/questions Encouraged critical thinking Used appropriate communication skills - netiquette, eye contact, voice quality, no distracting mannerisms, etc. Provided examples or resources to emphasize and clarify ideas.
 Cited authorities/sources for information.
 Provided conflicting points of view when appropriate.
 Used a variety of instructional activities.
 Theoretical information is related to the "real world".
 The educational atmosphere fosters student participation (doesn't embarrass